GlennLasher/table/README.md

     import Table

-Next, there are five variables to override.
+Next, there are some variables to override.

 The simplest one is dataSize.
 This is an int and is the number of columns you're going to present when inserting a row into the table.